gnome-pomodoro/gnome-pomodoro/README.md

 # Pomodoro extension for GNOME Shell

+This [GNOME Shell](http://www.gnome.org/gnome-3/) extension intends to help manage time according to [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_technique).

+## Features

-- Provides a countdown timer in the [GNOME Shell](http://www.gnome.org/gnome-3/) top panel
+- Countdown timer in the [GNOME Shell](http://www.gnome.org/gnome-3/) top panel
-- Keeps track of completed 25 minute cycles
+- Full screen notifications that can be easily dismissed
+- Reminders to nag you about taking a break
+- Sets your IM (*Empathy*) status to busy
+- Hides any notifications until the start of break

 ![Pomodoro image](http://kamilprusko.org/files/gnome-shell-pomodoro-extension.png)

+## What is the pomodoro technique?

+The [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_technique) is a time and focus management method which improves productivity and quality of work.
+The name comes from a kitchen timer, which can be used to keep track of time.
+In short, you are supposed to focus on work for around 25 minutes and then have a well deserved break in which you should relax.
+This cycle repeats once it reaches 4th break – then you should take a longer break (have a walk or something).
+It's that simple.
+It improves your focus, physical health and mental agility depending on how you spend your breaks and how strictly you follow the routine.

-You can read more on pomodoro technique [here](http://www.pomodorotechnique.com).
+You can read more on pomodoro technique [here](http://www.pomodorotechnique.com/book/).

 *This project is not affiliated with, authorized by, sponsored by, or otherwise approved by GNOME Foundation and/or the Pomodoro Technique®.
 The GNOME logo and GNOME name are registered trademarks or trademarks of GNOME Foundation in the United States or other countries.
 The Pomodoro Technique® and Pomodoro™ are registered trademarks of Francesco Cirillo.*